Human factors in diving equipment design: Helmet buoyancy

 The weight of a lightweight demand helmet in air is about 15 kg.
 Underwater it is nearly neutrally buoyant so it is not an excessive static load on the neck.
 The helmet is a close fit to the head and moves with the head, allowing the diver to aim the viewport using head movement to compensate for the restricted field of vision.

 Free-flow helmets compensate for a potentially large dead space by a high gas flow rate, so that exhaled gas is flushed away before it can be rebreathed.
-They tend to have a large internal volume, and be heavier than demand helmets, and usually rest on the shoulders, so do not move with the head.
-As there is no need for an oro-nasal inner mask, they usually have a large viewport or several viewports to compensate for the fixed position.
-The diver can move the head inside the helmet to a limited extent, but to look around further, the diver must rotate the torso.
-The view downwards is particularly restricted, and requires the diver to bend over to see the area near the feet.
-Buoyancy may be compensated by direct weighting of the helmet and corselet, or by a jocking harness and indirect weighting.

 Seal

 The mask must form a watertight seal around the edges to keep water out, regardless of the attitude of the diver in the water.
 This seal is between the elastomer skirt of the mask and the skin of the face.
 The fit of a mask affects the seal and comfort and must account for the variability of face shapes and sizes.
 For half masks, this is achieved by the very wide range of models available, but in spite of this some faces are too narrow or noses too large to fit comfortably.
 This is less of a problem with full-face masks and less again with helmets.
 However, these are affected by other factors like overall head size and neck length and circumference, so there is still a need for adjustment and different size options.

-Face and neck seals may be compromised by hair passing under the seal between the rubber and skin, and the amount of leakage will depend on the amount of hair and the position of the compromised part of the seal.
-Divers with large amounts of facial hair can usually compensate adequately on open circuit by occasional exhalation through the nose to clear the mask, but with a rebreather the gas used for mask clearing is lost from the circuit.